aptech/docs/docs/dtdayname.rst

     :param X: data with metadata.
     :type X: NxK dataframe

-    :param columns: Optional, names or indices of the date variable in *X* to get quarters from.
+    :param columns: Optional, names or indices of the date variable in *X* to get day names from.
     :type columns: Jx1 Vector or string array

     :param abbreviate: Optional, indicator variable to abbreviate months.
 Set to 1 to abbreviate names.
 Default = 0.
     :type abbreviate: Scalar

-    :return month_names: the name of the day components of the dates contained in the Jx1 columns specified by *columns*.
+    :return day_names: the name of the day components of the dates contained in the Jx1 columns specified by *columns*.
-    :rtype month_names: NxJ String array
+    :rtype day_names: NxJ String array

 Examples